 - Limited Resources and Space: Retailers often have limited resources and physical space to accommodate a vast assortment.
 Assortment planning may involve making difficult choices and trade-offs due to space constraints and resource limitations.
 It can be challenging to strike the right balance between offering a broad range of products and optimising shelf space for maximum impact.

 Below you will find answers to common questions

 How can assortment planning help me identify gaps in my product offering?

-Assortment planning can optimize profitability by focusing on high-demand and high-margin products.
-By analyzing sales data and profitability metrics, you can identify top-performing products that contribute significantly to your revenue and profitability.
+Assortment planning can optimise profitability by focusing on high-demand and high-margin products.
+By analysing sales data and profitability metrics, you can identify top-performing products that contribute significantly to your revenue and profitability.
 Additionally, assortment planning can help identify underperforming products that may be consuming resources without generating sufficient returns.
 By strategically allocating resources to the most profitable products and eliminating or repositioning underperforming ones, you can improve overall profitability.
-This includes considering factors such as product pricing, promotional strategies, and product mix to maximize sales and margins within your assortment.
+This includes considering factors such as product pricing, promotional strategies, and product mix to maximise sales and margins within your assortment.